 Don’t wear contacts — If you normally wear contacts, wear glasses instead.
 Bacteria from your eye infection can get onto your contacts and spread the infection.

 Use ointments — Antibiotic stye ointments can be purchased over-the-counter to help speed up the healing process.

 In learning more about what a chalazion is I actually wasn’t all that surprised that I get/got them considering I do have rosacea.
 It’s just a major bummer when you have things to do and places to go and then you have to cancel everything.
 I have found by following these steps though I can get it to go away within a few days to a week.
 To me, this is WAY better than having to go in and have it removed.

 I’ve also considered maybe trying the eyelid cleansing oil and eyelid foaming cleanser from We Love Eyes.
 They have a set for blepharitis and while I don’t personally have that I’ve been thinking that this could maybe also help to prevent more chalazions from showing up in the future.
 I haven’t seen anything on their site about chalazions but I’m thinking maybe it could at least help.

-I didn’t want to share any pictures with you in this post BUT if you are brave enough you can google Chalazion and see for yourself what these look like.
+I didn’t want to share any pictures with you in this post BUT if you are brave enough you can google Chalazion and see for yourself what they look like.
 They’re really strange!

-As stated in the beginning of this post if you suspect you have one make sure to see your doctor so they can confirm your suspicions.
+If you suspect you have a chalazion or a stye, make sure to see your doctor so they can confirm your suspicions.
 I will also state that I am not a medical professional and this advice is just based on my personal experience.
 I hope you found this blog post to be informative and helpful.
 Thank you for taking the time to read it.
 I’m also curious to know if you’ve ever had one before.
 If so let us know if you were able to treat it at home or if you had to have it removed.